Swinburne Early Leaders Program

 Who can apply?

-The Early Leaders Program is open to all students undertaking Australian Year 11 in 2019, including VCE, IB and VCAL students, plus regional students and those outside of Victoria.
+The Early Leaders Program is open to all students undertaking Australian Year 11, including VCE, IB and VCAL students, plus regional students and those outside of Victoria.

 About the program

 Participating in the Early Leaders Program will help you to build on and document all your extra-curricular activities, as well as reflect on your individual strengths and interests.
 The program is designed to prepare you for the transition to university and encourages you to begin career development activities that will help you establish connections with universities such as Swinburne.

 The Early Leaders Program is made up of one core certificate and three elective certificates.
 You need to complete the core certificate and one of the elective certificates to achieve Early Leader status.

 There are a number of activities offered on campus, but you can also complete the entire program online.
 You can complete the Early Leaders Program at your own pace throughout the year as long as you finish it by the final deadline in early October.
 And of course, we’re here for support whenever you need us.

 The research/academic skills certificate encourages you to self-assess and reflect on how well prepared you are for further study, as well as develop strategies for future academic programs.
 As an Early Leader Program participant, you’ll be introduced to academic writing, have the opportunity to interview a current Swinburne student, and write a report on the topic 'transition to university'.

 Elective certificates (choose one)

 In the creativity skills certificate, you’ll explore your ability to use creative thinking and innovative problem-solving strategies.
 You’ll be encouraged to undertake a creative project of your choice, and at the end reflect on the skills you’ve developed.

 In the community engagement skills certificate, you’ll explore and grow your connection to the wider community.
 You’ll gain recognition for your volunteer work within the community and be encouraged to reflect on the skills you gained from the experience.